fibo/Task-BeLike-FIBO-pm/README.md

 Task::BeLike::FIBO
 ==================

-This is a primary about my habits and a collection of modules I use when I write Perl code.
+This is a summary about my habits and a collection of modules I use when I write Perl code.

 To install, pray the mantra